Ennodia vs LangGraph

 Choose Ennodia When

-Section titled “Choose Ennodia When”- You already have a primary agent working in an MCP client.
+Section titled “Choose Ennodia When”- You have a primary agent in a Model Context Protocol (MCP) client.

-- You want that agent to ask other installed local agent CLIs for help.
+- You want that agent to request help from other installed local agent command-line interfaces (CLIs).

-- You want visible child runs, failures, ETA, and final synthesis.
+- You want visible child runs, failures, estimated completion time, Judge findings, and a Result Advisor answer.

-- You want a small MCP surface instead of a full application framework.
+- You want a small MCP surface without a full application framework.

 Key Difference

-Section titled “Key Difference”LangGraph is for building agent systems.
-Ennodia is for delegating work from one agent to other local agents during a task.
+Section titled “Key Difference”LangGraph helps developers create agent systems.
+Ennodia lets one agent delegate work to other local agents during a task.

 Common Mistake

 Section titled “Common Mistake”Do not treat Ennodia as a lighter LangGraph runtime.
-Ennodia does not replace a programmable graph framework; it gives an existing agent a simple way to request outside review or assistance.
+Ennodia does not replace a programmable graph framework.
+It gives an active agent a simple way to request an independent review or other assistance.